-For example, CP1558 contains the following statement: This CP will not require population of these items for all existing SVA Metering Systems as part of implementation.
-That activity will be coordinated separately by the Market Wide Half Hourly Settlement Programme (MHHSP) once the new data items have been introduced.
+For example, CP1558 contains the following statement: "This CP will not require population of these items for all existing SVA Metering Systems as part of implementation.
+That activity will be coordinated separately by the Market Wide Half Hourly Settlement Programme (MHHSP) once the new data items have been introduced.".

-This paper seeks to identify, at a high level, what additional activities are required and provide recommendations as to how those activities should be developed within the programme, under the Transition Workstream.
+This paper seeks to identify, at a high-level, the additional activities that are required and provide recommendations as to how those activities should be developed within the programme, under the Transition Workstream.